debs-obrien/debbie.codes/content/articles/why-microsoft.md

 ---
-title: Why Microsoft?
+title: Why Microsoft and How I achieved my Goal
-date: 2022-05-03
+date: 2022-05-19
-description: While working there we were tasked to build chat bots in Node.js.
-I in no way had close to enough experience, but was allowed to shadow the project and build some of the UI for the chat bots dashboard.
-Microsoft sent us 2 people to help us build these chat bots.
-It was so much fun.
+description: I just really liked the idea that Microsoft were willing to send people out to help others, to help them build better software with their products and I said to the two Microsoft guys, "One day I will work for Microsoft".
 image: v1651559990/debbie.codes/blog/2022/microsoft-offices-boston_vhzguu
 provider: cloudinary
 tags: [lifestyle, all]